 But we had the power.
 We have gone through the golden age of personal computers.
 Power-users decided what we would use in the office, not the CIO.

-The first "bring your own device" type change didn't start in 2004 with the first smartphones.
-It happened in the 80s, with the rise of cheap IBM clones.
-I remember her transport of my non-portable Compaq Portable in the office because it gave me more flexibility in my work.
+The first change of the “bring your own device” type did not start with 2004 with the first smartphones.
+It happened in the '80 decade, with the rise of cheap IBM clones.
+I remember transferring my non-portable Compaq Portable to the office because it gave me more flexibility in my work.

 That's what happened then.
 Let's see what's happening now.

-Today, we still have computers in our office, but increasingly, we use Software-as-a-service (SaaS) όπως το Office 365. Πράγματι, το δημοφιλές google Linux-based Chromebook uses Google SaaS applications.
+Today, we still have computers in our office, but increasingly, we use Software-as-a-Service (SaaS) programs such as Office 365.
+Indeed, the popular Google Chromebook, based on Linux, uses Google SaaS applications.

 And it's not just applications.
 Microsoft seems to be directing the market to a Desktop as a Service (DaaS) model.